xenocrat/HTTPHeader/README.md

 ### `HTTPHeader::Forwarded()`

-Returns an array of fields, each containing one an associative array of directives:
+Returns an array of fields, each containing an associative array of directives:

     Array
     (